liliyao2022/liliyao2022/README.md

 - 👋 Hi, I’m Lili Yao, based in Canberra now.
 - 👀 I’m interested in frontend and cloud computing.
-- 🌱 I’m currently learning React Native and AWS related skills.
+- 🌱 I’m currently learning React Native, Next.js and AWS related skills.
 - 💞️ I’m looking to collaborate on Frontend and Cloud computing opportunities.
 - 📫 How to reach me:
  ajumpingkitty@gmail.com